nayariml/SoccerKicks/README.md

     Only the player is annotated
-    2 types of modality : Freekick and penalty.
+    2 types of modality : Freekick and Penalty.

     Dictionary results at time t saved to pickle file.
 Given N is the number of frames and B batch size referring to the number of people: